Cornelliana: Gettysburg Address

 President Lincoln wrote out a manuscript of the Gettysburg Address, at the request of George Bancroft, a historian, in April 1864.
-Bancroft planned to include this copy in "Autograph Leaves of Our Country's Authors," which he planned to sell at a Soldiers' and Sailors' Sanitary Fair in Baltimore.
-As this copy was written on both sides of the paper, it proved unusable for this purpose, and Mr. Bancroft was allowed to keep it.
-This manuscript is the only one accompanied by a letter from Lincoln transmitting the manuscript and by the original envelope addressed and franked (i.e. signed for free postage) by Lincoln.
+Bancroft planned to include this copy in "Autograph Leaves of Our Country's Authors," which he planned to sell at a Soldiers' and Sailors' Sanitary Fair in Baltimore, Maryland.
+Since it was written on both sides of the paper, it proved unusable for this purpose, and Bancroft was allowed to keep it.
+This manuscript is the only one accompanied by a letter from Lincoln transmitting the manuscript and by the original envelope addressed and signed for free postage by Lincoln.
 This copy remained in the Bancroft family for many years until it was donated to the Carl A. Kroch Library at Cornell University by Nicholas H. Noyes and can be viewed by anyone who asks.
 Out of five known manuscripts, Cornell's copy is the only one owned by a private institution.
 Among historians, Cornell's manuscript is known as the Bancroft Copy.

 Hugo N. Frye

 In 1930, Republican leaders across the United States received letters inviting them to a celebration in Ithaca to celebrate the 150th birthday of Hugo N. Frye, the founder of the New York Republican Party and coiner of the immortal phrase "Freedom in the land of the free."
 Many leaders sent replies lauding the great work done by Frye, which were read at the celebration.
-Much to their embarrassment, a reporter for The New York Times got a hold of this story and discovered that Frye was the creation of Lester Blumner and Edward Horn, two editors for the Cornell Daily Sun.
+Much to their embarrassment, a reporter for The New York Times got a hold of this story and discovered that Frye was the creation of Lester Blumner and Edward Horn, two editors for The Cornell Daily Sun.

-Stump

-In the 1960s, Dutch Elm Disease finally killed all the elms on Cornell's campus.
-In 1969, the grounds crew left one six foot tall stump in front of Willard Straight Hall to be a lasting reminder of the elms, affectionately known to Cornellians as the Stump.
-For a decade, students used the stump as a combination soapbox/message board, delivering speeches from atop the piece of wood and tacking posters to its sides.
-In 1975, a student group sawed down the stump in the middle of the night and ransomed it for charity.
-Unfortunately, though the grounds crew reattached the stump, vandals knocked it over again.
-The stump stayed down, never again to be raised.
-Today, the stump is memorialized with a plaque at the tree's original location.

-Secret societies

-Myriad secret societies flourished on Cornell University's campus from its founding until the 1960s.
-These societies included Cornell's first fraternities and sororities, class honor societies, and drinking societies.
-As students rebelled against "elitism" and "The Establishment" during the 1960s, many of Cornell's drinking societies and honor societies became inactive or disappeared.
-Of the numerous class societies active in the early 20th century, two remaining secret senior honorary societies, Quill and Dagger and Sphinx Head, are the most well-known.
-Membership is mutually exclusive between the organizations.